sani42073/OpenROAD-flow-scripts/README.md

 * Using multiple types of VT cell on synthesis.
 * Placing the macro in proper position to maintain better PPA.
 * Finding proper pin placement.
-* Maintain proper cluster size and diameter to gain best clock skew.
+* Maintaining proper cluster size and diameter to gain best clock skew.
-* Finding the appropriate buffer or clock inverter cell for better timing.
+* Finding the appropriate buffer or clock inverter cell to improve timing.
-* High routing congestion while increasing clock frequency.
+* High routing congestions while increasing clock frequency.
-* Distributing the metal layers properly for Clock tree, signal net and pin to get better PPA without zero negative slack.
+* Distributing the metal layers properly for the clock tree, signal nets and pins to get better PPA without negative slack.
 * Adjust the global routing layer properly to minimize routing congestion.
 * Keep the design DRC free while increasing the clock frequency.
-* Maintaining or keeping the DRV at minimum.
+* Maintaining or keeping minimum DRV.

 ## **4. Observation** ##

-* In synthesis, yosys tool can’t handle multiple type  of library file.
-So, we can’t able to use different type of VT cell in the design.
+* In synthesis, yosys tool cannot handle multiple types of library files.
+So, we arenot able to use different type of VT cells in the design.
 We can only use the RVT or LVT or SLVT cell.
-* In the library file there wasn’t any clock buffer cell so we had to use the normal buffer cell and clock inverter for CTS.
+* In the library file there were no clock buffer cells so we had to use the normal buffer cell and clock inverter for CTS.
-* While we change the macro position in our design for some macro placement tool wasn’t able to route properly due to high routing congestion.
+* While we changed the macro positions in our design for some macros, tool wasn’t able to route properly due to high routing congestion for some of the macro placements.
-* While increasing the clock frequency we show some DRC violation (for example minimum spacing violation) in our routing stage.
+* While increasing the clock frequency we found some DRC violations (for example minimum spacing violation) in our routing stage.

 ## **5. What is Do-able?** ##